weynelucas/IntMed/README.md

 # IntMed
- System for monitoring and analysis of medical treatments powered by patient feedback
+ System to check and manage drugs interactions.